ant-thomas/zsgx1hacks/README.md

 Sensor - SC2135 - supposedly capable of 1080p 30fps
 https://www.unifore.net/product-highlights/ip-camera-smartsens-cmos-image-sensors.html

-Instructions
+### Instructions
 * WiFi - setup camera via app
-* Ethernet - plug in to network
+* Ethernet - plug in to network (doesn't need app setup)
-* Download contents of ```sdcard``` folder to vfat/fat32 formatted microSD card
+* Download contents of ```zsgx1hacks-v0.1.zip``` and extract the zip to vfat/fat32 formatted microSD card
 * Insert microSD card into camera and boot
-* Result should be no communication to cloud services, RTSP server on the IP address of the camera
+* Result should be
+  * No communication to cloud services
+  * RTSP/onvif server on the IP address of the camera
+  * SSH server - user/pass root/root
+  * Telnet server - user/pass root/root
+  * Updated busybox
+  * Annoying whining noise reduced

-Achieved so far
+### Achieved so far
 * ```debug_cmd.sh``` on an SD card enables commands to be run
 * Change root password to enable telnet login
 * Upgrade busybox